-If you are considering planting a dappled willow tree for the first time, you may be wondering if it is resistant to deer.
+If you are considering planting a dappled willow tree in your garden, you may be wondering about its ability to withstand deer.

 After all, we all know how hungry deer get, especially in the winter.